NairbN/bluetooth-performance-lab/docs/LLM_CONTEXT.md

 At the time this document is written:

-* ✅ Test environment is fully defined and documented
+* ✅ Test environment is fully defined and documented.
-* ✅ Hardware for Linux A and Linux B is finalized
+* ✅ Hardware for Linux A and Linux B is finalized.
-* ✅ OS, firmware, BlueZ versions are locked
+* ✅ OS, firmware, BlueZ versions are locked.
-* ✅ Test topology is finalized
+* ✅ Test topology is finalized.
-* ✅ Lab report structure is written
+* ✅ Lab report structure is written.
+* ✅ BLE mock, central clients, analysis scripts, and scenario automation (`run_full_matrix`) are implemented.
+* ⚠️ **BLE connectivity between Linux A ↔ Linux B is currently unreliable**.
+After refactoring the mock and automation scripts, Linux B’s BlueZ stack frequently fails to complete LE connections (Bleak reports `BleakDeviceNotFoundError` or connection timeouts) even when `btmon` shows mock advertisements.
+The failure persists even when using the upstream BlueZ example GATT/advertisement scripts, indicating the issue lies with controller state (adapter cache/discovery) rather than our mock.

 ⚠️ **No experiments have been executed yet**
 ⚠️ **No performance data exists yet**